A spectacular 1 week South Island road trip itinerary

 Wanaka is a smaller, slightly more laid back version of Queenstown.
 Where Queenstown is dominated by tourists, Wanaka is run by ski bums in Mons Royale.

-The town itself isn’t overly impressive, but it makes a nice base for walks.
+The town itself isn’t overly impressive, but it makes a nice base for walks and exploring Mount Aspiring National Park.

 You can go as far as the Blue Pools in Makarora, or even check out the Rob Roy Glacier walk.